RahulParihar97/test/Java_Maven_Documentation.md

 ## Java Build and Dependency Management Tools

+Maven is one of several build tools available for Java.
+A quick comparison against the other common options:

 | Tool | Description | Best Use Case |
 |---|---|---|
 | Maven | XML-based build and dependency management | Standard Java projects |